 The certificate program is comprised of six sequential courses.
 Each course is between 5-8 weeks long.
 On average, students spend 3-4 hours a week on assignments.
 Courses include a combination of live virtual sessions, weekly readings, assignments, and video lectures.
 Live virtual meetings are typically held on Wednesdays from noon-1 p.m.
 ET.

-The program is currently paused for redesign and content updates.
+The program is currently paused with intentions for the next cohort to begin in June 2023.
 For any questions, please contact email@example.com.